The Holocaust in Bohemia and Moravia: Persecution of Jews

-The gradual persecution of Jews created a "ghetto without walls" and conditions which later enabled their deportation and murder.
+The gradual persecution of Jews created a "ghetto without walls" and conditions that later enabled their deportation and murder.
 The phases of persecution before mass deportation were primarily carried out by the Protectorate administration, especially by local authorities, with some intervention from Berlin.
 Both German and Czech officials were involved.
 The historian Benjamin Frommer contends that the archival record shows that in some cases the participation of Czech local authorities in anti-Jewish measures far exceeded passive compliance with orders from above.
 He also found that in other cases local authorities reluctantly responded to demands to persecute Jews.
 According to the historian Wolf Gruner, careerism and potential for material gain were likely motives for Czech bureaucrats to implement anti-Jewish regulations.
 Some initiatives first applied in the Protectorate, such as the freezing of Jews' bank accounts, were later rolled out in other parts of Greater Germany.

 Initial measures

 On 15 March 1939, 118,310 Jews were reported to be living in 136 recognized communities in the Protectorate.
 During the annexation, anti-Jewish riots occurred in several locations.
 In Olomouc, Vsetín, and Moravská Ostrava, synagogues were burned by German and Czech rioters.
 In Jihlava, Jews were prohibited from riding streetcars (trams) and forced to clear snow from the streets.
 Prague Jewish organizations were shut down or taken over by the Gestapo.
 In the first week after the annexation there was a wave of suicides among Jews, 30–40 reported each day in Prague.
 A wave of arrests targeted thousands of left-wing activists and German refugees.
 More than a thousand were deported to concentration camps in the Reich.
 In September 1939, another wave of arrests targeted Protectorate citizens who could be used as hostages and those with ties to Poland.
 These arrests disproportionately targeted Jews, who made up 22 percent of the 8,000 people arrested during the first months of Nazi rule.

 Following the establishment of the Protectorate, the Nuremberg Laws were immediately applied to relationships between Jews and German-blooded people, forbidding relationships between them.
 Marriages between Jews and non-Jewish Czechs were initially still allowed.
 Professional restrictions imposed under the Second Republic intensified after the takeover.
 On 17 March, Beran's government announced a ban on Jews practicing a wide range of professions.
 On 25 March, the German Interior Ministry decided to delegate "whether and what measures it undertakes against the Jews" to the Protectorate government.
 In the following weeks, professional associations of merchants, lawyers and physicians decided to expel their Jewish members.
 By June, the umbrella Jewish organization reported that many middle-class Jews had lost their jobs.
 The Jewish Social Institute, a social welfare organization, was allowed to reopen on 6 April and provided relief to many unemployed Jews as well as refugees.